Head of Department – Mrs N Risdon

 - Approaches in Psychology

 Biopsychology, research methods and issues and debates in Psychology are taught in the second year of the course.

-The optional content will include relationships, schizophrenia and aggression
+The optional content will include relationships, schizophrenia and forensic psychology

 The A level will be assessed through three equally weighted units each two hours long

 Paper 1: Introductory topics: assessing compulsory content 1-4 above